zorael/kameloso/README.md

              --save Write configuration to file
 ```

-Pre-compiled binaries for Windows and Linux can be found under [Releases](https://github.com/zorael/kameloso/releases).
+Prebuilt binaries for Windows and Linux can be found under [Releases](https://github.com/zorael/kameloso/releases).

 To compile it yourself: